North Korea fires projectile into sea off east coast | DW | 05.01.2022

 Japanese media reported that the suspected ballistic missile landed in the Sea of Japan, outside of Japanese territorial waters.
 Japan's defense minister, Nobuo Kishi, told reporters that the projectile flew about 500 kilometres (310 miles).

-North Korea is forbidden by international sanctions from testing ballistic missiles, but regularly carries out tests.
+North Korea is forbidden by international sanctions from testing ballistic missiles, but frequently carries out tests.

 "Since last year, North Korea has repeatedly launched missiles, which is very regrettable," Japanese Prime Minister Fumio Kishida told reporters.